 The 10 Most Beautiful Japanese Gardens

 Beautiful Japanese gardens are more than just an art form.
 Heavily influenced by Japanese religious ideals and conceptualized to complement other forms of Japanese art, Nihon Teien (日本庭園) are the synthesis of the country’s Zen philosophy, cultural accomplishments, and spiritual thought.
-Not visiting at least one when in Japan is popularly considered akin to tragedy.
+Not visiting at least one when in Japan is widely considered akin to tragedy.

-Top 10 Beautiful Japanese Gardens
+Top 10 Most Beautiful Gardens in Japan

 - Kenroku-en, Kanazawa (兼六園)